wp-plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 1.9.4 =
+* bugfix: make sure non-AO CSSmin doesn't get fed 2 parameters (as some only expect one, which resulted in an internal server error), based on [feedback from zerooverture and zamba](https://wordpress.org/support/topic/error-code-500internal-server-error?replies=7)
+* bugfix: make default add_action hook back into "template_redirect" instead of "init" to fix multiple problems as reported by [schecteracademicservices, bond138, rickenbacker](https://wordpress.org/support/topic/192-concatenated-js-but-193-does-not-for-me?replies=11) and [wizray](https://wordpress.org/support/topic/the-page-loads-both-the-auto-combined-css-file-and-origin-raw-file?replies=11#post-6833146).
+If you do need Autoptimize to initialize earlier (e.g. when using Nextgen Galleries), then add this to your wp-config.php:
+`define("AUTOPTIMIZE_INIT_EARLIER","true");`

 = 1.9.3 =
 * improvement: more intelligent CDN-replacement logic, thanks [Squazz for reporting and testing](https://wordpress.org/support/topic/enable-cdn-for-images-referenced-in-the-css?replies=9)